astoler428/SH-API/README.md

 An interesting aspect of this setting is that while everyone has the same end goal, players may have different opinions on how to read the position.
 Therefore, players may disagree on who to trust and put into government.
 Each player still gets to make their independent decisions through voting and the power when they are president.

+It might be weighted in the liberal, since decisions on player selection, such as who to shoot, are still made with liberal intention, even if a fascist took the power.
+Nevertheless, it seems like a fun and interesting exercise to see how evaluate the same situation differently.

 # Possible alternate rules and variants

 - Hide player votes
 - Fascists can know when Hitler has confirmed themself
 - Players can investigate themselves
 - In a 7+ player game, one of the non-Hitler fascists can be an all knowing fascist who learns all the other fascist upon confirming themself.
 This would increase the possibility of signally to other facists and ensuring a top deck when there is no liberal majority.
-- Going into Hitler zone, someone (possibly the current chancellor) can pick one non-toucher (if there is one) to allow them to learn their role.
+- Going into Hitler zone, someone (possibly the current chancellor) can pick one non-toucher (if there is one) and allow them to learn their own role.

 <!-- # Totally Blind
 This is intended to be a twist on cooperative.
 It's essentially the same cooperative game except some players have an agenda for the fascists to win and know where the fascists are.
 They ahve to steer the game.